RSS feed Facebook profile Follow me on Twitter Google+ profile LinkedIn profile

 Console lifespans

 At almost 14 years the Neo Geo is the winner.
 It's a little hard to hand it the trophy since it served a niche market and was not sold in the vast majority of retail stores.
-For all practical purposes, the Atari 2600 earns bragging rights by edging out the Game Boy by a few months.
-Comparisons can be made between the two - they were both pop-culture icons of their respective eras that survived against technically superior rivals.
-They succeeded by being simple and accessible to a broad audience.
+For all practical purposes, the DS family earns bragging rights for longevity.
+From the launch of the original DS to the final 3DS game nearly 18 years passed before the last games were published.
+The combined original (non-Advance) Game Boy line would be second using the same criteria.
+The Wii and XBox 360 both came so very close to breaking the 13 year mark.

-On the other side we have the Virtual Boy, Gizmondo, RDI Halcyon, Tandy VIS, and Pippin failing to see their first birthday.
-I'll stand by my previous claim that the Gizmondo is the worst system ever.
+On the other side we have the Virtual Boy, Gizmondo, Pippin, and a handful of others failing quickly.
+I'll stand by my previous claim that the Gizmondo is the worst system ever or at least the one I would least like to own.
 I got my Virtual Boy for free and sometimes I feel ripped-off but at least it has some collectible value and is a nice conversation piece.
 The RDI Halcyon and Tandy VIS would be great collectors items too due to their extreme obscurity.
-I can't tell you beans about the Pippin but I'd still buy one before a Gizmondo.
+I played a Pippin one or two times at the Midwest Gaming Classic.
+It's not a bad system but definitely couldn't compete against the PlayStation or N64.

 Generation debate